 When choosing a drug treatment, your oncologist will outline the recommended options for your breast cancer based on:

-- Your overall health, which may influence which treatments are safe for you
+• Your overall health, which may influence what treatments are safe for you

 The very first treatment you receive is called first-line; the second treatment is called second-line and so on.
-Unfortunately, each drug eventually stops working, and you may move on to the next line of therapy at that time (or if a previous drug is not well tolerated).
+When the first-line of therapy stops working you may move on to the next line of therapy.

 Tip: Ask your oncologist about available clinical trials before beginning treatment.
 There may be some new treatments being studied in the first-line setting that you would not have access to if you have taken other metastatic breast cancer treatments.
 Read more about clinical trials here.

-Second- and third-line treatments typically consist of changing the hormonal or targeted therapy to another, or to chemotherapy.
+Second- and third-line treatments typically consist of changing the hormone or targeted therapy to another, or to give chemotherapy alone, if needed.

 Below is an outline of the different treatments that may be offered to you.
 The drugs listed below are categorized based on the type of drug with information on pre- and post-menopausal indications (who the drug is recommended for and approved to treat).
-As mentioned above, you will likely receive a combination of these treatments.
+You may receive a combination of these treatments.

-New drugs for metastatic breast cancer are frequently being developed and approved but it can take a couple of years for drugs to be publicly funded by provincial healthcare systems.
-This means that some treatments may be offered to you that would require you to seek funding elsewhere (private insurance or a manufacture patient support program) or pay a high out of pocket cost.
+Some drugs listed below are being developed and approved for use by Health Canada but may not be funded through all provincial or territorial drug formularies.
+This means it could require you to seek funding elsewhere (private insurance or manufacturer patient support programs) or pay a high out-of-pocket cost.
 Use our MedSearch drug database to see what drugs may treat your breast cancer.

 Tip: Speak with your oncologist about how to access funding for these drugs and if there are any programs or drug access navigators at your cancer centre who can assist with paying for this drug.